 Camping is a unique way to experience Montana and possibly stay closer to the fishing areas than some lodges can provide.
 Montana has a ton of developed campgrounds as well as dispersed camping opportunities.
 There are also some incredible, all inclusive guided fishing and camping trips, such as Smith River canyon trips, the Ultimate Road Trip, and Bob Marshall Wilderness horse-pack trips, among a few others.

 The variety of water that you hope to fish should also factor into your lodging decisions.
-A fishing lodge located on the river will provide great access to that river, but it will therefore usually be a bit further from others.
+A fishing lodge located on a particular river will provide great access to that river, but it will therefore usually be a bit further from others.
 Staying in a central location like Bozeman will put you within driving distance of several different rivers, but you will not be immediately close to any one river.
 To see the largest variety of water, consider planning something like the Ultimate Road Trip or a progressive fishing package so you can stay near different fisheries and move each day.

 Food